Vietnam.vn - Nền tảng quảng bá Việt Nam

 Notably, the Law on Value Added Tax (amended) has finalized the regulation on a 5% tax rate for fertilizer products.

 According to him, many opinions agree with the proposal to impose a 5% tax on fertilizers.
-Some opinions suggest keeping it as the current regulations; others suggest applying a tax rate of 0%, 1%, or 2%.
+Some opinions suggest keeping the current regulations; others suggest applying a tax rate of 0%, 1%, or 2%.

 There are suggestions for a comprehensive assessment of the impact of this regulation on farmers and agricultural and aquatic production.
 There are concerns about the possibility of businesses taking advantage of the policy and raising prices, affecting farmers.

-Responding to the proposal to apply a 0% VAT rate (or 1%, 2%), the National Assembly Standing Committee said that if fertilizers are subject to a 0% tax rate, it will ensure benefits for both domestic fertilizer producers and importers because they will be refunded the input VAT paid and will not have to pay output VAT.
+Responding to the proposal to apply a 0% VAT rate (or 1%, 2%), the National Assembly Standing Committee said that if fertilizers are subject to a 0% tax rate, it will ensure benefits for both domestic fertilizer producers and importers because they will both be refunded the input VAT paid and will not have to pay output VAT.

 However, in this case, the State will have to spend money every year to refund taxes to businesses.